 And then, oh glorious day of days, I became vaguely aware that a head was born!

 I continued pushing, but without much progress.
 Like last time, I expected her body to slide right out, but it did not.
 Claudette, Chrissy and Dana acted quickly, instructing me to move into different positions in the tub, including a forward lunge.

-I was unaware of this at the time, but the baby’s shoulder was stuck on my pubic bone.
-This is called “shoulder dystocia.”
+The baby’s shoulder was stuck on my pubic bone.
+This is called shoulder dystocia.
 It happens sometimes with bigger babies.
 My birth team felt it best not to mention it.
 Instead, they tried not to disturb me and simply guided me into different positions while I continued to labor.

 4:14 am: The midwives quickly helped me out of the tub.
 Yes, I did this with a baby’s head between my legs.
-(It was a really weird feeling, I won’t lie.
-And it’s okay, you don’t have to say it.
-I’m amazing.)
+(It was a really weird feeling, I won’t lie.)

 I laid on my back on the floor, where Claudette reached in, unhooked her shoulder and pulled her out.